Wisdom Tooth Extraction

 Monitoring wisdom teeth helps us to predict if wisdom teeth will cause problems, and if so, removing them earlier in life is our recommendation.

-If wisdom teeth need to be removed, we highly recommend using the services of our monthly IV Dental Sedationist specialist who visits our rooms to manage the patient under a twilight sedation while our dentist undertakes the treatment.
+If wisdom teeth need to be removed, we highly recommend using the services of our monthly IV Dental Anaesthetist who visits our surgery to manage the patient under a twilight sedation while our dentist undertakes the treatment.

 Post procedural care for extractions